The Ultimate Guide to Running Effective Discount Promotions

-Promotional campaigns using unique, one-off codes are marketer-friendly.
-This is because they are way easier to control and track – and that eventually leads to achieving better ROI faster.
+Promotional campaigns that use unique, one-off codes are no doubt marketer-friendly.
+This is because they are way easier to control and track – and that eventually leads to achieving higher ROI faster.
 They do have a major drawback though; it’s much harder to build that kind of campaign from a software perspective.

-The good news is that Voucherify supports bulk unique coupons too; reducing the software issues we just mentioned to a few lines of code.
+The good news is that Voucherify supports unique discount coupons too; reducing the software issues we just mentioned to just a few lines of code.

-Have an offer only for your newsletter subscribers?
-Want to reward the most loyal customers with a new sweet deal?
-Those are just the right jobs for bulk unique coupon campaigns.
-With Voucherify, launching a discount campaign for unique, hard-to-guess codes is as easy as the fixed-code deals we described in the previous article, but the additional benefit of unique coupons is that you ensure that your offer will only get to the targeted audience.
+Do you have an offer only for your newsletter subscribers?
+Or perhaps you want to reward the most loyal customers with a new sweet deal?
+Those are just some examples of when unique discount codes could prove handy.
+With Voucherify, launching a discount campaign for unique, hard-to-guess codes is as easy as the fixed-code deals, but the additional benefit of unique coupons is that you ensure that your offer will only get to the targeted audience.
 Now, that’s a fairly cool way of keeping your promotional offerings under control, isn’t it?

 Alright, so now you can add another super significant parameter to your coupon experiments - customer segments.
 We’ll cover this area in further posts, but for now, let’s take a look at the operational side of unique code campaigns - how you can automate the process of coupon delivery to your users and how to ensure that good redemption experience which should be unforgettable, after all.